arnauze/Camagru/README.md

 I used Redux to have a global state in the app.

 In this project I had to create my own REST API.

-The client is sending a message to my API, which calls a Lambda function that will return the data back to the client.
+To fetch data from the backend, the client is sending an http request to my API url, which triggers a Lambda function that will return the data back to the client.